-The PIFU approach helps to empower patients to manage their own condition and to take responsibility for arranging the appointments they need, and plays a key role in enabling shared decision making and self-management in line with the personalised care agenda.
+The approach helps empower patients to manage their own condition and plays a key role in enabling shared decision making and supported self-management in line with the personalised care agenda.

-PIFU is one aspect of personalised follow up which describes the broader concept of when a patient’s follow up care is tailored to their individual clinical need, circumstances and preferences.
-Personalised follow-up is sometimes called personalised stratified follow-up or person-centred follow-up.
+Personalised follow-up describes when a patient’s follow-up care is tailored to their individual clinical need, circumstances and preferences.
+Personalised follow-up is sometimes called personalised stratified follow-up (as in cancer pathways).

-- Clinically triggered follow up, when the clinical team initiate an appointment when required.
-Triggering an appointment is based on clinical information obtained through monitoring the patient’s condition (e.g. using wearables, apps or clinical questionnaires) or from test results;
+- Remote monitoring, when the clinical team initiate an appointment based on clinical information obtained through monitoring the patient’s condition.
+This might be through using wearable technologies, apps, clinical questionnaires or from test results

-- Timed follow up, when a patient’s next appointment is planned during an appointment, with the length of time between appointments based on the individual patient’s needs.
+- Timed follow-up, when a patient’s next appointment is planned during an appointment, with the length of time between appointments based on the individual patient’s needs rather than set intervals.

-These models can be used either on their own, or in combination depending on the individual needs of the patient.
+To personalise follow-up appointments to the patient, these models can be used on their own, or in combination depending on the individual needs of the patient.